Elizabeth Hawkins-Whitshed

-Elizabeth Hawkins-Whitshed (26 June 1860 – 27 July 1934), (known after her third marriage as Mrs Aubrey Le Blond and Lizzie Le Blond), was an Irish mountaineering pioneer, author, and photographer celebrated for documenting alpine landscapes.
+Elizabeth Alice Frances ‘Lizzie’ Hawkins-Whitshed (married name Le Blond, formerly Burnaby and Main; 26 June 1860 – 27 July 1934) was an Irish mountaineering pioneer, author, and photographer celebrated for documenting alpine landscapes.
 At a time when female participation in mountaineering was rare, she achieved prominence for her ascents and distinctive attire, often photographed climbing in long skirts.

 Relocating to Switzerland, Hawkins-Whitshed began climbing during the 1882–1883 season, later gaining recognition for her pioneering ascents and photographic work.
 In 1907, she played a leading role in founding the Ladies' Alpine Club, serving as its inaugural president.
 Over her career, she authored seven books on mountaineering and achieved 20 first ascents—summiting peaks previously unclimbed.
+In her lifetime, Lizzie conquered over 100 mountains in total.

 Her legacy endures as a trailblazer who defied gender norms in alpine exploration while making a significant contribution to the documentation of mountain geography through writing and photography.

 Early life

-Elizabeth Hawkins-Whitshed was born in Dublin on 26 June 1860 into an upper-class Anglo-Irish family.
-She was the daughter of Anne Alicia (née Handcock) (1837–1908) and Captain Vincent Hawkins-Whitshed (1837–1871) (see Hawkins-Whitshed baronets).
-Raised at Killincarrick House, Greystones, County Wicklow, in the south-east of Ireland, her father owned extensive lands across Dublin, Meath and Wicklow.
-Through her great-grandmother, she was connected to the aristocratic Bentinck family, linking her to the Dukes of Portland.

-Her childhood in the Irish countryside was reportedly idyllic, marked by a close bond with her mother.
-However, her father's death in 1871 left the eleven-year-old Elizabeth heir to Killincarrick House and nearly 2,000 acres of land.
-As she was still a minor, the estate was placed under the guardianship of the Lord Chancellor.